 The figure here summarises the ASIG PAH screening algorithm.
 Those with NT-proBNP level ≥ 210 pg/mL and/or lung function tests that have abnormal parameters as specified in the figure should be referred for further diagnostic evaluation.

-At present, some laboratories can test for NT-proBNP, but this test is not currently reimbursed for scleroderma PAH screening with an out-of-pocket cost of around $50-70.
-However, ASIG is working to have NT-proBNP listed on the Medicare Benefits Schedule for reimbursed use to screen for scleroderma PAH.
-Lung function tests are presently reimbursed for PAH screening in scleroderma.
+NT-proBNP is now listed on the Medicare Benefits Schedule for reimbursed use to screen for scleroderma PAH.
+Lung function tests are also reimbursed for PAH screening in scleroderma.